Scott-Devine/CloudMELT/README.md

 * The `--zone` specified (e.g., `us-east-1a`) must match the AWS region (e.g., `us-east-1`) provided to the pipeline creation script.
 * The `--keyPairName` must identify an ssh key pair associated with your AWS account: it will be used to allow you to connect to the
 Toil leader node and worker node(s).
+* AWS error/warning messages sometimes appear on the console but are not always fatal.
+When in doubt, check the AWS Console to see whether the Toil leader and worker nodes were created successfully.

 [on_demand_pricing]: https://aws.amazon.com/ec2/pricing/on-demand/
 [core_os_ami]: https://aws.amazon.com/marketplace/pp/B01H62FDJM/